HeSig/CoursesWebsite/README.md

 # CoursesWebsite
-This application is a simple website meant to
+This application is a simple website meant to allow members of companies to register for various courses, and to let the hosts of CoursesWebsite to check the participants.

 # Purpose